Skip to content

 Why do prospects push back?

-It also helps to understand the reasons why prospects push back, so that you can help to put them at ease, to open a productive conversation.
+It also helps to understand the reasons why prospects push back so that you can help put them at ease and open a productive conversation.

 Objections aren’t just rejections—they’re often signs of uncertainty.
 Buyers are overwhelmed with choices, internal red tape, and concerns about making the wrong decision.